vzarytovskii/haskell-hie-devcontainer/README.md

 ![image](https://user-images.githubusercontent.com/601206/73298150-7bfac580-4215-11ea-81d3-a8fabab98e30.png)

-**Note**: building the container might take a few minutes until all dependencies have finished downloading.
+**Note**: building the container might take a few minutes until all dependencies have finished downloading and installing.

 ## How does it work